fatihusta/nft_dict/docs/dict.rst

 nft_dict provides the ability to create dictionaries (lookup tables) stored within kernel space for fast lookups.
 These tables can be maintained by userspace applications where it is more convenient to calculate various network metadata.
 In our case, we have a userspace daemon (packetd) which listens to various packets with nfqueue and builds various dictionaries of metadata based on the traffic it sees and the information it gathers.

-nft_dict is a kernel module providing the kernel functionality.
+nft_dict is a kernel module providing the kernel support for the "dict" expression.
 Additionally, userspace patches are required in order to use the "dict" expression from within an nft rule.
 These currently live here: